What is Gross Profit?

 - Indirect Costs → e.g. Selling, General and Administrative (SG&A), Research and Development (R&D

-- Increase Average Order Value (AOV) → Requires Pricing Power, Opportunities to Upsell or Cross-Sell, Product Bundling
+- Increase Average Order Value (AOV) → Requires Pricing Power, Upselling or Cross-Selling Opportunities, Product Bundling, etc.

 - Reduce Inventory Purchase Prices → Requires Buy Power and Negotiating Leverage with Suppliers and Vendors (e.g. High Order Volume, Frequent Orders, Bulk Purchases, Branding)